To be a Sigma Chi is to embrace a process of lifelong learning and a lifelong commitment to a set of ideals.

 The Strong Arms education focuses on:

-Reach Out is available for download in the app store for all Apple devices and in the Play Store for all Android devices.
+The Reach Out app is available for download in the Apple App Store and Android’s Google Play Store.

 Since the early 2000s, Sigma Chi has made a concerted effort to provide members with the resources needed to lead by example when facing challenging issues within the Greek community such as alcohol and drug abuse, hazing and sexual misconduct.